kamu-data/kamu-cli/README.md

 * A supply chain for structured data
 * Blockchain for data
 * Or even Kubernetes for data :)

-> Watch [this introductory video](https://www.youtube.com/watch?v=oUTiWW6W78A&list=PLV91cS45lwVG20Hicztbv7hsjN6x69MJk) to see it in action.

 Following the **"data as code"** philosophy it lets you build arbitrarily complex data pipelines.
 First, you define where to get data from and how to ingest it, and the tool will **keep datasets always up-to-date**.
 You can then **create derivative datasets** by joining or transforming other data - you write an **SQL query** and the tool will take care of updating derivative data as input datasets get new data.